AFFORDABLE ROOFING REPAIRS – For When Wildlife Damage Happens

-Who Comes First, Roofers or Wildlife Control?
+Who Should You Hire First, Roofers or Wildlife Control?

 - Some of our wildlife control customers assume they need a new roof and call a roofer.

 - Beware of the roofer willing to seal up the hole hoping the animals are gone, you might end up with a bad smell from dead animals or more damage.